 After 2020, when schools were down about 10 percent in average enrollment, 2021 is shaping up to be a bounce-back year for most of Capture Higher Ed’s client schools.
-With less than a month to go until the traditional May 1 deposit deadline, two-thirds of our institutions are up in deposits compared to last year at the same point in time.
+Now that most schools’ deposit deadline has passed, we have a clearer picture of what their classes will look like — 63 percent of our schools are up in deposits compared to 2020.

-According to admit counts by client as of March 26, Capture’s median partner is up 12% in deposits.
+As of June 7, Capture’s median partner is up 5% in deposits.
 Deposits year-over-year are a good comparison, but a better one is how our enrollment predictions are looking.
-For schools with an ENROLL model, the median change in predicted enrollment is 8%.
+For schools with an ENROLL model, the median change in predicted enrollment is 4%.

 Look Close to Campus

-A month ago, we reported the surprising fact that admitted students are actually coming from farther away from campus than last year.
-As we move into “yield season” that trend has held up.
+Earlier in the spring, we reported the surprising fact that admitted students are actually coming from farther away from campus than last year.
+As we move further into “yield season” that trend has held up.
 Students are coming from about 3.5 miles farther on average compared to last year but about .5 miles closer to campus than in 2019.